I’ve spent a lot of time discussing the importance of the foods that you eat and their connection with your thyroid in the past.

 Modifier #2: Legumes

-Legumes, which technically unprocessed, can still promote problems for some thyroid patients.
+Legumes, which are technically unprocessed, can still promote problems for some thyroid patients.

 The reason for this is likely two-fold: